oracle/graalpython/docs/contributor/CONTRIBUTING.md

 - `python-unittest` - Run the unittests written in Python, including those for the C extension API
 - `python-license` - Check that all files have the correct copyright headers applied to them

-###### Builtin modules and classes
+###### Built-In modules and classes

-For the most part, builtin modules and classes are implemented in the `com.oracle.graal.python.builtins` package.
+For the most part, built-in modules and classes are implemented in the `com.oracle.graal.python.builtins` package.
 For each module or class, there's Java class annoted with `@CoreFunctions`.
 Each function in a module or a class is implemented in a Node annotated with `@Builtin`.
 Take a look at the existing